 - Whisk together the flour, baking soda, and salt.
 Set aside.

 - Cream together the butter and sugars on medium speed for 2 minutes, scraping the bowl sides as needed.
-Add eggs one at a time, and then the vanilla, mixing well after each addition.
+Mix in the egg and vanilla extract.

-- Fill the greased cupcake holes with cookie dough, pressing it against the sides so that it resembles a cup.
+- Fill the cupcake liners with cookie dough, pressing it against the sides so that it resembles a cup.

-- Bake the cookie cups for 14-18 minutes, until the middles are puffed and golden.
+- Bake the cookie cups for 14-18 minutes, until the middles are puffed and lightly golden.

-- After removing from the oven, gently press and twirl the bottom of a shot glass into the center of each cookie cup.
-Allow them to cool completely before removing from the pan.
+- After removing from the oven, gently press the bottom of a shot glass or an ice cream scoop handle into the center of each cookie cup.
+Allow them to cool before removing from the pan.

 Chocolate Layer (optional):